awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-dms-endpoint-neptunesettings.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IamAuthEnabled`  <a name="cfn-dms-endpoint-neptunesettings-iamauthenabled"></a>
-If you want AWS Identity and Access Management \(IAM\) authorization enabled for this endpoint, set this parameter to `true`\.
+If you want IAM authorization enabled for this endpoint, set this parameter to `true`\.
 Then attach the appropriate IAM policy document to your service role specified by `ServiceAccessRoleArn`\.
 The default is `false`\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)